radixdlt/olympia-node/docs/transaction-specs/specs/validation.md

 ## Transaction Limit

 - The maximum number of signatures must be less or equal to `50` per round proposal
+- The maximum user transaction size is `1024 * 1024` bytes

 ## Stateless Validation